Protect Yourself From Scams

 Modern scam artists use sophisticated and intimidating tactics.
 Protect yourself by being vigilant, staying informed and guarding your personal information.

-If something seems suspicious, call us immediately at 800-662-7764 and report the incident to your local law enforcement.
+If something seems suspicious, contact us immediately and report the incident to your local law enforcement.

 Common Signs of a Scam